dasimmet/zig-raspberry-pico-sdk/README.md

-# raspberry pico-sdk on the zig buildsystem
+# raspberry pico-sdk and picotool on the zig buildsystem

 ## Requirements